mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3818 Alien Module 1 - Aslan.md

 1. Hkeilu believes that the D’Gai Pai were more technologically advanced than the Aslan when first contact occurred and that in their zeal for conquest, her race destroyed scientific wonders.
-She has located what she believes to be a buried research centre, protected by a series of security devices and robot guardians.
+She has located what she believes to be a buried research center, protected by a series of security devices and robot guardians.
 She needs the characters to help her break into the facility.